-Car hire suppliers worldwide apply an excess amount to the insurance on your hire car.
-This car hire excess is simply the amount of money that you will have to pay in the event of an accident of a claim.
-This amount is sometimes referred to as the first part of the claim and the amount payable will depend on the company you are with, the size of car you are driving and your hire car pick up country.
-The excess can be applied to any aspect of your claim including theft waiver, vehicle damage or personal liability.
-Always read the terms and conditions before you book to see what car hire excess is on your booking as the amounts vary between companies.
+Car hire companies around the world will often apply an excess to the rental car insurance.
+Car rental excess simply is the amount you will have to pay in the event of a claim.
+This amount is sometimes called the first part of a claim and the amount depends on the country and car rental company you have chosen.
+It can be applied to any component of a claim including theft waiver, vehicle damage or personal liability.
+Car rental excess amounts can vary between different car hire providers.